PauloPortugal/gin-gonic-rest-mongodb/README.md

 # gin-gonic REST API using MongoDB
-A simple Gin Gonic REST API using MongoDB
+A simple Gin Gonic REST API using MongoDB & Redis

 This a gin-gonic application, to provide an example on how to create REST API, integrated with MongoDB in Dropwizard with an OpenAPI specification.